Crisp and Co. Banner Image

 The valuation of a business can be a contentious issue for divorcing couples, particularly if only one party is involved in it.
 If your former partner is not cooperating with the valuation, you think they are undervaluing their interest, or you simply do not agree about the value, we can help you seek the truth by applying to court for the information.

-Can my spouse claim half my limited company?
+Can my wife or husband take half of my limited company?

 In theory, your former partner could claim that they are entitled to a share of your company even if they have no interest in it.
 However, the courts tend to be reluctant to disrupt a business where there is another option, such as to offset the value.